BU-CS320/cs320-fall-2024/README.md

    rm -rf cs320-spring-2024
    ```

-You will complete all the work for the course in your private repository.
+You'll complete all the work for the course in your private repository.

 ## Syncing with the Course Repository

-When materials are added to the course repository, you will need merge
+When materials are added to the course repository, you;ll need merge
 those changes into your private repository. **You should get in the
 habit of doing this frequently.**